Affiliate links on Android Authority may earn us a commission. Learn more.

 Google News app hands-on: The be-all-end-all news aggregator

-Nestled among the big announcements at this year’s Google I/O was a potentially game changing Google News app.
-It replaces Google Play Newsstand (good riddance), and incorporates many of the features from your Google Feed into an extremely comprehensive news app.
+Nestled among the big announcements at Google I/O2018 was a potentially game-changing Google News app.
+It replaced Google Play Newsstand (good riddance), and incorporated many of the features from your Google Feed into an extremely comprehensive news app.

 As a news junkie myself, I couldn’t wait to get my hands on it.
-Unlike the more spectacular announcements like Duplex, the Google News app is rolling out now and will be available in 127 countries by next week.
-After spending a few hours with it this morning, I’m happy to report it works well, and is a significant step forward for news apps.
+Unlike the more spectacular announcements like Duplex, the Google News app rolled out almost immediately across every market.
+After spending a few hours with it, I’m happy to report it works well, and is a significant step forward for news apps.

 The be-all-end-all news aggregator

 Google News takes news aggregation to the next level.
 It not only incorporates tons of trusted news sources, but also groups similar articles together to give readers more perspective on a given story.
 Before any conspiracy theorists out there start complaining, the bar for a “trusted” news source isn’t that high.
 If you really don’t see “alternative” sources, you can manually follow and subscribe to more niche publications.

 In the Favorites menu, you can choose all kinds of topics and sources to follow.
 Any magazines you have purchased or articles you previously saved will also appear here.
 The app seems to import your previous favorite topics from the Google Play Newsstand app (which not many people used), and it will suggest both topics and sources based on your more recent search history.